-If you have ANY questions about the syllabus don't hesitate to ask me at any time during the semester.
+If you have ANY questions about the syllabus, or anything else, don't hesitate to ask me at any time during the semester.
+I'll do my best to answer or to guide you to someone who can.
 I look forward to co-creating and learning together this semester!